-After people get home
+5 After people get home

 Well, yes, why not?
-You want to encourage every PCC member to be a pray-er.
+You want to encourage every member to be a pray-er.

-3: Who else should pray for the meeting?
+Who else should pray for the meeting?

-It is church members who elect the PCC at the Vestry Meeting (for Church Wardens) and the APCM (for elected PCC members and Deanery Synod representatives).
-But church members often have little if any idea of what the PCC are dealing with unless it is a major issue, until they read the written PCC report for the next annual meeting.
+It is often church members who have elected the group if it is a council (such as a PCC).
+But church members often have little if any idea of what a council or committee are dealing with unless it is a major issue.

 If the election process means anything at all, church members need to be taking an interest in what their elected members are getting up to.
-That means a headline report of what is coming up at this week's PCC meeting and a snappy report the following Sunday (no later - and not by way of minutes, please as they are not the appropriate medium for a news item).
+That means a headline report of what is coming up at this week's meeting and a snappy report the following Sunday (no later - and not by way of minutes, please, as they are not the appropriate medium for a news item).

 But you can turn both these reports into intercession.
-Whoever is leading the intercessions at the previous Sunday should be advised to pray for the PCC members as they consider (list the top two or three issues assuming these are not confidential).
-And the following Sunday the person leading the intercessions then ought to come on just after the snappy one-minute PCC report to give thanks for what has been achieved and pray for actions now to follow, once again highlighting just two or three topics.
+Whoever is leading the intercessions at the previous Sunday should be advised to pray for the group members as they consider (list the top two or three issues assuming these are not confidential).
+And the following Sunday the person leading the intercessions then ought to come on just after the snappy one-minute report to give thanks for what has been achieved and pray for actions now to follow, once again highlighting just two or three topics.
 Have these reports as 'live' in the church service and also relayed in any email or printed bulletin.